kgiori/things-gateway-guide/gateway-user-guide.md

 On the "Developer" page you can enable ssh, for connecting directly to the Raspberry Pi console.
 The default username is "pi", and the default password is "raspberry".
 If you decide to enable ssh, we recommend that you immediately ssh into the RPi to change the default password.
-Type the command `$ passwd` and follow the prompts to change the pi user's password.
+Type the password command `$ passwd` and follow the prompts to change the pi user's password.

 <img src="./images/image49.png" alt="developer menu" width="800">